Chart Color Schemes

 The labour market in Trafalgar shows considerable strength compared to most other Australian regions

-Notably, agriculture, forestry & fishing has a high concentration with employment levels at 1.6 times the regional average.
-However, health care & social assistance has limited presence with 14.7% employment compared to 16.8% regionally.
-The area appears to offer limited local employment opportunities as indicated by Census data comparing working population to resident population.
-Between September 2024 and September 2025, employment levels increased by 4.6%, labour force increased by 4.0%, causing the unemployment rate to fall by 0.5 percentage points.
+Health care & social assistance had limited presence at 14.7% compared to the regional average of 16.8%.
+The area may offer limited local employment opportunities based on Census working population vs resident population comparison.
+Between September 2024 and September 2025, employment levels increased by 4.6%, labour force increased by 4.0%, causing a fall in unemployment rate by 0.5 percentage points.
 In contrast, Rest of Vic. saw employment fall by 0.7%, labour force contract by 0.6%, and unemployment rise marginally.
-State-level data from 25-Nov-25 shows VIC employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Trafalgar's employment mix suggests local employment should increase by 6.0% over five years and 12.8% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localised population projections.
+National employment forecasts from Jobs and Skills Australia (May-25) project national employment growth at 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
+Applying these projections to Trafalgar's employment mix suggests local employment should increase by 6.0% over five years and 12.8% over ten years, though this is a simplified extrapolation for illustrative purposes and does not consider localised population projections.

 Frequently Asked Questions - Employment